 The co-ordination of NB8 co-operation is the responsibility of the presiding country of the respective year.
 The first co-ordinators were Estonia, Iceland, Latvia, Finland and Lithuania.
 The co-ordinator of 2013 is Sweden, whose agenda mainly comprises of areas regarding the Eastern Partnership and energy, while also promoting the integration of fundamental values in the NB8 priorities.
 In 2014, Estonia will take over the co-ordination of Nordic-Baltic co-operation, referring to the coming year in a wider context as the Baltic Sea Year because, in addition to the NB8, the Ministry of Foreign Affairs will also co-ordinate the work of the Council of the Baltic Sea States (CBSS) and the three Baltic states (3B) in 2014.
 This concurrence enables to co-ordinate and harmonise the activities of various regional co-operation formats more than ever for the purpose of avoiding overlapping and addressing topical matters comprehensively.
 After Estonia, Nordic-Baltic co-operation will be co-ordinated by Denmark.

 13-14 February – political directors of NB8 foreign ministries in Stockholm

-20 February - NB8 + Visegrad 4 foreign minister in Gdansk
+20 February – foreign ministers of NB8 + Visegrad 4 in Gdansk

-October - Secretaries general of NB8 foreign minister in Stockholm
+October – secretaries general of NB8 foreign ministries in Stockholm

-October/November - Political directors of the NB8 + USA (E-PINE) in Washington
+October/November – political directors of NB8 + USA (e-PINE) in Washington